KausikN/GigaCode/README.md

 # Function Database

-   - Store parsed function data in pickle files as database of functions for later use
+   - Store parsed function data in pickle/json files as database of functions for later use

-   - Run app_Database.py for storing new functions in a database pickle file
+   - Run app_Database.py for storing new functions in a database pickle/json file

    ![Database App](DocImages/DatabaseApp_1.PNG)

 # Search Functions

-   - Search for functions by input query from database pickle files
+   - Search for functions by input query from database pickle/json files

    - Run app.py for searching functions